aditi15901/CUCU-Compiler/README.txt

 Aim: To learn to write a compiler for a simple language.

+Desciption:
+CUCU is a toy language, and it is similar to C (a subset of C  langauge).
+This compiler basdically compiles the .cu files and displays the lexical and parsing errors (if there), or successfully compiles the program.

 Running the files:

 1.)
 To compile Sample1.cu (which contains correct CUCU code), type the following line in terminal:-